PROLOGUS

 The sun’s prismatic reflection off the Mandarache Sea and white walls of Carthago Nova blinded Valeria Irena as she pressed against the ship’s bow in excitement.
 If that weren’t enough, a sudden blast of wind knocked her backwards, almost off her feet.
 The young Romana laughed, more exhilarated than ever.
 As if a puff of air could stop her!

-Unsurprisingly, the wind reeked of the most prestigious garum factory in the world.
-The fresh air at sea had been a rare luxury, but now the stench of fermenting fish guts comprised just one minor note of the bouquet of city stink that she would need to readjust to.
-Regardless, the din, tang, and crush of too many bodies in a small space called to her – the pulse of life itself.
+The wind could be stubborn, too.
+Irena’s nose twitched in recognition of the most prestigious garum factory in the world.
+The reek of fermenting fish guts comprised just one minor note of the bouquet of city stink she would need to readjust to.
+Regardless, the din, tang, and crush of too many bodies in a small space called to Irena – the pulse of life itself.

-That’s not to say she wasn’t pretty; she just didn’t stand out in a crowd.
-Her petite five-foot frame didn’t help – she could barely see over the ship’s bulwark.
-Olive-oil skin glowed with just a touch of gold, however, and her black eyes twinkled like the night sky reflected in a tranquil sea.
-A prominent aquiline nose, indicative of her proud ancient bloodline, was balanced out by wide, rosy lips.
-Her smile melted the iciest souls, but when her temper flared, those stars in her eyes exploded into blistering comets, raining fiery death upon any who dared challenge her.
-It was for the best that Irena usually smiled.
+At just over five feet, she’d never stand out in a crowd – she could barely see over the ship’s bulwark.
+Beneath all that practical normalcy, however, rosy lips balanced a prominent aquiline nose; olive-oil skin glowed with just a touch of gold; and her kind, black eyes twinkled like the night sky reflected in a tranquil sea.
+When her temper flared, stars exploded into blistering comets, raining fiery death upon any who dared challenge her.
+Fortunately, Irena usually smiled.

-As the corbita docked, she frowned.
+As the corbita docked, though, she frowned.
 Something felt off.

-Perhaps it was her own fault for building this moment up so much in her head.
-For months, stuck in the Italian port of Ostia, Irena’d had nothing to do but accost random sailors with questions, plan, plot, and dream.
-Illiterate, she learned to interpret maps with a little help and memorized the quickest route to her final destination in the remote corner of Hispania.
-All would begin here in Carthago Nova, fittingly enough.
-On this same soil, her Republican ancestors had first turned their minds to empire building.
-Another interesting fact she had uncovered: Carthago itself meant “new city” in the original Punic, making Carthago Nova the “New New City”.
-There had to be some providence in that, right?
-She could use the extra luck.
+Perhaps it was her own fault for building this moment up in her head.
+Stuck in the Italian port of Ostia for months, Irena had nothing to do but accost random sailors with questions, plan, plot, and dream.
+Illiterate, she’d done her best to interpret maps and memorize the quickest route to the far northwest corner of Hispania.
+All would begin here in Carthago Nova, fittingly enough the same soil where her Republican ancestors had first turned their minds to empire building.

-Nearly forgetting to grab her sarcina of sparse personal belongings – a spare dress, sleeping mat, some cooking supplies – Irena was first down the gangplank.
-Her most important possession, a satchel stuffed with medical supplies, slapped familiarly against her hip as she followed the trickle of commerce down the main road towards the forum.
+Nearly forgetting to grab her sarcina of sparse personal belongings, Irena was first down the gangplank.
+Her most important possession, a satchel overstuffed with medicinal herbs, slapped familiarly against her hip as she followed the trickle of commerce down the main road towards the forum.
 Head swiveling with growing concern, she tried to read the vitals of the city like one of her patients.

-No, not exactly, she tried to assuage her quickening pulse.
-Nearly a year ago, Roma Aeterna, Capital of the World, had been attacked for the first time in eight centuries.
-Alaric, leader of the Visigoths, hadn’t even needed to enter the gates to bring The City to its knees and shake the foundations of the Empire.
-Starvation forced the residents to agree to any terms he demanded, anything to make him ride away and promise never to return.
+Nearly a year ago, barbarians besieged Roma Aeterna, Capital of the World, for the first time in eight centuries.
+Alaric, leader of the Visigoths, hadn’t even needed to enter the gates to bring The City to its knees and shake the faith of civilized people everywhere.
+Starvation forced the residents to agree to any terms he demanded; anything to make him ride away and promise never to return.

-Dark memories seeped into her thoughts, and suddenly she envisioned ghosts walking the streets before her.
-Two images – the Roma of her past and the Carthago Nova of her present – superimposed themselves on each other and she struggled to tell which was which.
-The streets spread before her simultaneously bustling with prosperous activity and deadly quiet, abandoned but for corpses left to rot.
+Dark memories seeped into her thoughts.
+Suddenly, Irena envisioned ghosts walking the streets before her.
+Two images – the Roma of her past and Carthago Nova of her present – superimposed themselves on each other and she struggled to distinguish which was which.
+The street spread before her simultaneously humming with activity and deadly quiet, completely abandoned but for corpses left to rot.

 Irena had been luckier than most.
-Coming from a long line of local medicae, her herbal healing skills had protected her throughout the worst of the crisis.
-She alone walked the streets with impunity since the man who murdered her would have no one to aid him or his family when they fell ill or wounded.
-Still, she’d jumped at every intersection, every sudden movement.
-Roving gang members had a bad habit of attacking first and asking questions later.
+Coming from a long line of medicae, her traditional herbal healing skills and willingness to help anyone had protected her throughout the worst of the crisis.
+Still, she jumped at every intersection, every sudden movement.
+Roving gang members tended to attack first and ask questions later.

-She shook her head in astonishment as a wealthy patrician strolled carelessly down the street with a pair of slaves toting baskets overflowing with groceries behind her, right through the apparition of a young boy stabbed for the stub of moldy bread in his hands.
+Now she shook her head in astonishment as a wealthy patrician and her slaves toting baskets of groceries strolled carelessly down the street right through the apparition of a young boy stabbed for the heel of moldy bread in his hands.
 Irena remembered how he had died in her arms, whimpering for his mother.
-Her hands twitched as she wiped imaginary blood off her palla.

-Ghostly faces, scarred with pox or covered in blood, stared silently down at her from empty doors and upper windows.
-She screamed from her eyes, hiding behind a plastered smile.
-Her feet moved faster and faster on their own accord back towards the docks.
-She never ran, though it felt like she had sprinted the entire way from Italia.
-The pounding of her heart against her impossibly tight chest blocked out any other sound besides howls in her head to GET THE INFERNO OUT OF THERE!
+Ghostly faces, scarred and bloody, stared silently from empty doors and upper windows.
+Irena screamed from her eyes, hiding behind a plastered smile.
+Her feet sped faster and faster back towards the docks, never running, though it felt like she’d sprinted the entire way from Italia.
+The pounding of her heart against her impossibly tight chest blocked any other sound besides howls in her head to GET THE INFERNO OUT OF THERE!

 Someone tapped her shoulder.
 Irena screamed out loud.